norkator/price-poller/README.md

 ### Environment file config
 * `DB_DIALECT` choose your database.
 Examples in template.
 Fill rest of the db details.
 * `PRODUCT_CODE` target website has product codes like '36712' this is unique string in database.
-* `PRODUCT_URL` url to website, example: https://www.verkkokauppa.com/fi/product/36712/kjsdn/Samsung-C34J791-34-naytto
+* `PRODUCT_URL` url to specific product, example url: https://www.verkkokauppa.com/fi/product/36712/kjsdn/Samsung-C34J791-34-naytto
 * `EMAIL_HOST` smtp mail host server.
 * `EMAIL_USER` origin from where email is sent from.
 * `EMAIL_TO_ADDRESS` destination where email is going to.